No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 .. index:: !exploit

+Google Dork / * Dork
+  A syntactical search recipe enabling users to discover specific information online, such as vulnerable systems or private data.

+.. index:: !Google Dork

+Google-Fu
+  The ability to effectively employ search engines to obtain useful information.

+.. index:: !Google-Fu

 hack
   1. To write (software) or modify (software or hardware) in a clever or skillful way.
   2. To gain unauthorized access to computer files, systems, and/or networks.